 In this talk we'll have a look at the current technical status, make a comparison to the first version of Magento and review the road ahead.

-An e-commerce project has to be extremely fast, had a lot of features, and needs to be easily maintainable.
+An e-commerce project has to be extremely fast, requires a lot of features, and needs to be easily maintainable.

 That is what we all know, but what does that actually mean in relation to the code?

-In this session we'll not only show you how to build code of very high quality, but how to measure it's quality.
+In this session we'll not only show you how to build code of very high quality, but how to also measure it.

-We'll show you not only how to start, but also having long-term success with your system.
+It covers not only not only how to start, but also what it needs to have a long-term success with your system.